 Each non-employee Director of the Company's Board of Directors (the "Board") receives a quarterly retainer (the "Retainer") of \$25,000, payable on or about the first day of each quarter, through the issuance of an equity based award (an "Award") under the Employee Plan in the form of a Deferred Stock Unit (a "DSU").
 The number of DSUs is determined by dividing the Retainer by the immediately preceding closing price of the Common Stock.
 Each DSU represents the right to receive an equal number of shares of Common Stock upon the retirement, resignation or termination of service from the Board.
-As of December 31, 2015 and 2014, the Company has issued approximately 72,000 and 41,000 DSU Awards, respectively.
+As of December 31, 2016 and 2015, the Company has issued approximately 118,000 and 72,000 DSU Awards, respectively.

-7. Distributor Agreements
+8. Distributor Agreements

 Supplies Distributors, PFSweb and Ricoh have entered into distributor agreements under which Supplies Distributors acts as a distributor of various products, primarily Ricoh products, and PFSweb provides transaction management and fulfillment services to Supplies Distributors.
-The distributor agreements are subject to periodic renewals, the next of which is in December 2016.
-Under the distributor agreements, Ricoh sells product to Supplies Distributors and reimburses Supplies Distributors for certain freight costs, direct costs incurred in passing on any price decreases offered by Ricoh to Supplies Distributors or its customers to cover price protection and certain special bids, the cost of products provided to replace defective product returned by customers and other certain expenses as defined.
-Supplies Distributors can return to Ricoh product rendered obsolete by Ricoh engineering changes after customer demand ends.
+The distributor agreements are subject to periodic renewals, the next of which is in December 2017.
+Under the distributor agreements, Ricoh sells product to Supplies Distributors and reimburses Supplies Distributors for certain freight costs, direct costs incurred in passing on any price decreases offered by Ricoh to Supplies Distributors or its customers to cover price protection and certain special bids, the cost of product rendered obsolete by Ricoh engineering changes after customer demand ends.
 Ricoh determines when a product is obsolete.
 Ricoh and Supplies Distributors also have agreements under which Ricoh reimburses or collects from Supplies Distributors amounts calculated in certain inventory cost adjustments.
 Supplies Distributors passes through to customers marketing programs specified by Ricoh and administers such programs according to Ricoh guidelines.

-8. Supplies Distributors
+9. Supplies Distributors

 Pursuant to a credit agreement, Supplies Distributors is restricted from making any distributions to PFSweb if, after giving affect thereto, Supplies Distributors' would be in noncompliance with its financial covenants.
-Supplies Distributors has received lender approval to pay approximately \$0.9 million of dividends in 2016.
-Supplies Distributors paid dividends to PFSweb of \$0.9 million, \$1.8 million and \$1.5 million in 2015, 2014 and 2013, respectively.
+Supplies Distributors has received lender approval to pay approximately \$1.7 million of dividends in 2017.
+Supplies Distributors paid dividends to PFSweb of \$1.1 million, \$0.9 million and \$1.8 million in 2016, 2015 and 2014, respectively, which eliminate upon consolidation.

-9. Income Taxes
+10. Income Taxes